akeneo/pim-api-docs/content/akeneo-event-platform/getting-started.md

    "password": "'"$API_PASSWORD"'"
    }'
     ```
-   After retrieving the API token, store the token from the response in an environment variable:
+   After retrieving the API token, store the `access_token` from the response in an environment variable:
    ```bash
    export PIM_API_TOKEN="..."  # Replace with the actual token from the response
    ````